 </ul>

-If you need a more extreme compactness, for example, to render all list items in a single line, you can also use content tags-:
+If you need an even tighter compactness, for example, to render all list items on a single line, you can also use content tags.-:

 <ul class="inline-list">{%- for item in items -%}{{- item.Title -}}{%- endfor -%}</ul>